TediBash/CI2024_lab3/README.md

 **Prerequisite knowledge**:
 - You need to know how to convert your problem into a graph i.e into nodes and edges.

+## How to calculate the distance
+I have implemented four strategies for calculating the distance from the goal, as follows:
+- **Manhattan_distance**: This is the sum of the distances (in the horizontal and vertical directions) from each tile to its goal position.
+It represents the minimum number of moves that each tile must make to reach its goal position.
+- **Euclidean_distance**: Calculate the Euclidean distance from the current state to the goal state.
+The Euclidean distance is also knowed as "as the crow flies" distance.
+- **hamming_distance**: Misplaced Tiles (Hamming distance): This is the toal number of tiles that are not in their correct place.
+- **linear_conflict_manhattan**:  This involves counting the number of pairs of tiles that are in the wrong order compared to the goal.
+Use Manhattan, then add 2 for each pair of tiles that are in the same row or column and must be swapped.

 ## Structure of the project
 Two classes have been defined: Node and Priority Queue. <br/>The first is a fundamental data structure used to represent a node in a graph, while the second is a data structure that supports the efficient implementation of priority queues.